 However, if you want to block both password managers from picking up information about your IP addresses, you should pick up one of the best VPN services.
 Also, you could consider using Tor Browser, but it comes with some risks.

-Plans and pricing: Are 1Password and Bitwarden a good value?
+Plans and pricing: Are 1Password and Bitwarden worth the cost?

 It’s time to take a deep dive into the plans and pricing territory as we did previously in our NordPass vs 1Password guide.